You don’t have to look very far to see how limiting beliefs can hold you back from living the life of your dreams.

-Pay Attention to the Language You Use
+Pay Attention to the Language You Use.

 These statements are windows into your deepest beliefs about yourself.
 Repeating them is like digging a groove deeper and deeper into your brain, undermining your efforts for positive change.

-The short answer is our brains’ wiring.
-Big assumptions about ourselves and our world have a purpose: they are meant to protect us from some perceived danger.
+Assumptions about ourselves and our world have a purpose: they are meant to protect us from some perceived danger.

 Left unchallenged, limiting beliefs can lead to poor outcomes in all areas of our lives: work, relationships, finances and health.
 At a minimum, they lead to procrastination, lack of motivation and lowered self-confidence.